awsdocs/aws-cli-user-guide/doc_source/install-macos.md

-# Install the AWS Command Line Interface on macOS<a name="cli-install-macos"></a>
+# Install the AWS Command Line Interface on macOS<a name="install-macos"></a>

-The recommended way of installing the AWS CLI on macOS is to use the bundle installer\.
+The recommended way of installing the AWS CLI on macOS is to use the bundled installer\.
 The bundled installer includes all dependencies and can be used offline\.

 **Important**
 The bundled installer does not support installing to paths that contain spaces\.